Jeroen52/RobinPMAlert/README.md

 This script sends the following messages to offline users in your room:

 ```
 The most HUGE merge (KuPrlits with Piiaan) is about to happen.
-In 2 to 3 hours, we will need to vote again.
+In about an hour, we will need to vote again.
 So, put on your browser and autovote or be there at around 18:10 (EDT)! www.reddit.com/robin
 ```
+You can customize the message to fit your room's merge schedule.

 ## Installation
 Install a userscript extension such as greasemonkey or tampermonkey: